logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/query.md

         .join(cc_issuer_details.select_all())
     ```

-In online inference, when you want to retrieve features in your online model, you have to provide all foreign key values
+In online inference, when you want to retrieve features in your online model, you have to provide all foreign key values,
-from the parent feature group to retrieve your precomputed feature values using the feature view.
+known as the serving_keys, from the parent feature group to retrieve your precomputed feature values using the feature view.

 === "Python"
     ```python